 Here I want to showcase a unique idea around financial reporting, which is allocating results to predetermine table templates inside Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 After spending quite some time working out how to create these custom templates, I’ve finally devised a strategy around Power BI development.
 This strategy enables us to not only create these templates, but also allocate unique results to these templates at every single row.